 We usually go over to my parents house where my aunt, uncle, some cousins with their families, and sometimes my sister and bother in law are.
 The kids all play together for a while and we all eat and drink, then when they go to bed the adults usually play games and watch the STV Hogmanay bash until the bells.
 We used to play cranium but now we play this random game my dad made up a few years ago where everyone has to choose a song they like, then the “DJ” plays the songs in a random order and everyone has to guess who’s song is which.
 It’s actually a really fun game!
 (I win every year.)

-Thank you Lynn for answering my questions on All about Christmas.
+Thank you Lynn from Glasgow with Kids for answering my questions on All about Christmas.
 You can follow Lynn here: